 1. Length of ownership

 How long have you owned the property?
-12 years
+Since 13th February 1986

 2. Council tax

-Which Council Tax band is your pro operty in?
-(Please tick one)
+Which Council Tax band is your property in?
+(Please tick one) ☐ A ☐ B ☐ C ☑ D ☐ E ☐ F ☐ G ☐ H

 3. Parking

 What are the arrangements for parking at your property?
 (Please tick all that apply)

 • Garage

 Allocated parking space

-• Drīveway
+• Driveway

 Shared parking

 On street

 Resident permit

 Metered parking

 Other (please specify):

 4. Conservation area

-Is your property in a designated Co special architectural or historical in appearance of which it is desirable Yes No Don't know
+Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?

-5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)? ☐ Yes ☑ No 6, Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)? ☐ Yes ☑ No If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-Yes No If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
-Have you had replacement windows, doors, patio doors or double glazing installed in your property? ☑ Yes ☐ No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? ⊠ Yes □ No (ii) Did this work involve any changes to the window or door openings? ☐ Yes ☑ No (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): New timber front door fitted.
-Please give any guarantees which you received for this work to your stagent. olicitor or estate
+5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)? ☐ Yes ✓ No 6.
+Alterations/additions/extensions а. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+Yes No If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work? ✓ Yes If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking. □ No If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
+Have you had replacement windows, doors, patio doors or double glazing installed in your property? ✓ Yes If you have answered yes, please answer the three questions below: □No (i) Were the replacements the same shape and type as the ones you replaced? ☐ Yes ✓ No (ii) Did this work involve any changes to the window or door openings? ☐ Yes ☑ No (iii) Please describe the changes made to the windows doors, or patio of approximate dates when the work was completed): doors (with Please give any guarantees which you received for this work to your so agent. licitor or estate